What is a Community of Practice?

 Groups need to self-identify because calling yourself a community of practice is like saying “we are the kind of people who have a common interest in this area, want to share what we have learned and build on it, and want to connect with others with the same interest”.
 That is a “this is who we are and this is what we do” statement so the group needs to make it.

-Am I already in a Community of Practice?
+Am I already in a Community of Practice… but we just don’t call it that?

 You could be.

-A CoP is not about the label but what you do and what you want.
+A CoP is not about the label but what you do and what you are aiming for.

 If you meet from time to time with colleagues to share experiences or thrash out ideas or look for inspiration/advice or share successes or build skills or get guidance… and this works for you and them… and you do this, or want to do this, more than just once, then maybe you are already in a ‘community’ looking at its ‘practice’ with a view to developing/sharing/networking.
 You may be in an ‘unconscious’ CoP and you did not know it!